Ajasachris/PROJECT/README.md

 To calculate average sales per product and total revenue by region.

 ### FORMULAR USED
+---
-Average Sales =Total sales/unit sold
+Average Sales = Total Sales / Units Sold

 ### TOOLS AND METHOD USED
 ---